swagger-api/swagger-codegen/README.md

 You can also download the JAR (latest release) directly from [maven.org](https://repo1.maven.org/maven2/io/swagger/swagger-codegen-cli/2.3.0/swagger-codegen-cli-2.3.0.jar)

-To get a list of **general** options available, please run `java -jar modules/swagger-codegen-cli/target/swagger-codegen-cli.jar help generate`
+To get a list of **general** options available, please run `java -jar modules/swagger-codegen-cli/target/swagger-codegen-cli.jar generate --help`

 To get a list of PHP specified options (which can be passed to the generator with a config file via the `-c` option), please run `java -jar modules/swagger-codegen-cli/target/swagger-codegen-cli.jar config-help -l php`